 For the whipped cream

-- When you are ready to assemble, add the cream, icing sugar and vanilla into a bowl and beat to stiff peaks.
+- When you are ready to assemble the pie, place the cream, icing sugar and vanilla into a bowl.
+Use electric beaters to whip the cream to stiff peaks.
 Be careful not to overbeat.

 To assemble